nii236/go-3dprinter/readme.md

 This program will one day do what [Octoprint](https://octoprint.org/) does, with less bloat and plugin heavy architecture.

+Octoprint is great, but I grew frustrated in random hangups.

-In its current form it is just a CLI app that prints a GCode file.
+In its current form this system is just a CLI app that prints a GCode file.